 To submit your performance report, please log in to JustGrants and check your worklist or the "Funded Award Performance Management" tab for performance reports.
-The Grant Award Administrator can locate the current report question set in JustGrants in two locations: in My Worklist or on the Performance Management tab of the funded award.

 If you experience issues with submitting your performance report, please contact JustGrants Support at JustGrants.Support@usdoj.gov or 833-872-5175, Monday through Friday between the hours of 5:00 a.m. and 9:00 p.m.
 ET; and Saturday, Sunday, and federal holidays from 9:00 a.m. to 5:00 p.m.
 ET.